-In her work as a designer and building project consultant, Nicci Leung’s thoughts kept returning to two themes.
+In her work as a designer and building project consultant, Nicci Leung’s thoughts kept returning to two things.
 How can we do this better if we want our planet to survive?
-How ‘small’ can we live, minimising our environmental impact but without compromising our lifestyle?
+And how ‘small’ can we live, minimising our environmental impact without compromising our lifestyle?
 The answer, she discovered, is very.

 A love of innovation and focus on how we use space, alternative construction methods and new technologies led Nicci Leung down a research and development path that resulted in the establishment of her business.

 “Lifepod began as a passion project, a reaction against the wasteful practices of house building.
 I love my work but was becoming increasingly horrified at the wasteful way we consume space, resources, time and money when building our homes.
 There had to be a better way.”

 Nicci’s solution was a prefabricated, affordable, sustainable, transportable tiny off-grid house that doesn’t compromise on comfort or lifestyle.
 A Lifepod.